 Notable inspiration has included my dedication to the shamanic domain involving death-rebirth initiation processes, numerous instances of personal transformation, and integration of extraordinary experiences into an understanding of embodied philosophy.
 These experiences formed part of the inspiration that led to the development of CA Psychointegration.

-Concerns relating to many trauma-related tendencies observed in industrial culture, leading to patterns that can often determine risk of poor health outcomes, unsustainable practices, and lapses in agency, (the big picture), also influenced this decision.
+Concerns relating to many trauma-related tendencies observed in industrial culture, leading to a disconnection from regenerative experiences and patterns that can often determine risk of poor health outcomes, unsustainable practices, and lapses in agency, also influenced this decision.

 During the past 20 years, I have been searching for an understanding, tools, and processes for enabling health, vitality, conscious agency, and sustainability.
 This dedication led to my involvement in authentic culture development events involving critical dialogues inspired by a philosophy that holds our capacity for loving connection in the highest regard.

 “For small creatures such as we, the vastness is bearable only through love.”

 “Love is that which enables choice” — Forrest Landry (Philosopher, researcher, scientist, engineer, craftsman, and teacher)